lagleki/vlasisku/README.md

 Run setup.sh and then run_docker.sh

-You can run the tests with:
+You can run the tests in another window with:

-        $ nosetests -v --with-doctest
+        $ docker exec -it lojban_vlasisku nosetests -v --with-doctest

 How To Reach The Server